Apply Now

 IB Diploma Programme curriculum

-IB Diploma Programme (IBDP), a comprehensive and challenging two-year curriculum is globally recognized as one of the premier high school diploma programmes (Grade 11 and 12).
+The IB Diploma Programme (IBDP), a comprehensive and challenging two-year curriculum, is globally recognised as one of the premier high school diploma programmes (Grades 11 and 12).

-The board aims in providing exceptional learning to developing, inquisitive, resourceful, confident, and caring young people.
-The programme proclaims to empower students to take on their life through practical and future-ready skills to make a difference and thrive in this fast-paced world.
+The International Baccalaureate aims to provide exceptional learning to developing, inquisitive, resourceful, confident, and caring young people.
+The IB Diploma Programme proclaims to empower students to take on their lives through practical and future-ready skills to make a difference and thrive in this fast-paced world.

 DP Core